 The game’s premise is simple.
 It’s soccer, but with a twist.
 You don’t kick the balls around with your foot.
 You do it with high-powered vehicles.
 However, the developers sweeten things up by including powerups, changing and improving the physics-based mechanics with updates, as well as introducing different game modes.

-A constantly evolving game with a low entry-point, Rocket League could very well be your child’s next favourite game.
+A constantly evolving game with a low entry-point, Rocket League could very well be your child’s next favorite game.

 Let your child live his wildest hoop dreams in the latest iteration of the famed basketball sports sim franchise.